Greatest Common Factor For 28 And 42

 • 28 ÷ 14 = 2 remainder 0.

-3. When the remainder reaches 0, the divisor at that step (14) is the GCF Not complicated — just consistent..
+3. When the remainder reaches 0, the divisor at that step (14) is the GCF It's one of those things that adds up..

 Scientific Explanation

 Understanding why the GCF works deepens mathematical intuition.
-The GCF represents the largest integer that divides two numbers without leaving a remainder.
 In terms of prime factorization, each number is expressed as a product of primes raised to certain powers.
-Day to day, the GCF takes the minimum exponent of each prime that appears in both factorizations.
+Because of that, the GCF takes the minimum exponent of each prime that appears in both factorizations.
+Still, the GCF represents the largest integer that divides two numbers without leaving a remainder.
 This principle ensures that the GCF is the greatest common divisor because any larger number would require a higher exponent for at least one prime, which would not divide the other number evenly.

 The Euclidean algorithm exploits the property that the GCF of two numbers also divides their difference.
-By repeatedly replacing the larger number with the remainder of the division, we shrink the problem while preserving the GCF.
+Even so, by repeatedly replacing the larger number with the remainder of the division, we shrink the problem while preserving the GCF.
 This method is especially useful for large numbers where listing factors becomes impractical.

 FAQ